Mould Remediation and Drywall Replacement Services in Richmond, BC

 - Nitrile gloves

 Negative air pressure systems help contain airborne spores during removal.
-HEPA-filtered air scrubbers should run continuously throughout the demolition process.
+HEPA-filtered air scrubbers run continuously throughout the demolition process.

-Moldy Drywall Replacement Steps
+Mouldy Drywall Replacement Steps

 Replacement sequence: